 Payment amounts.
-DSRIP payments totaled \$6.3 billion in FY 2019.
-Most DSRIP payments go to hospitals, but some DSRIP payments support non-hospital providers as well.
+DSRIP totaled \$4.1 billion in FY 2021.
+Most DSRIP are directed to hospitals, but some DSRIP support non-hospital providers.

 Relationship to other payments.
-Because DSRIP payments are not classified as payments for Medicaid services, they do not affect other hospital payments.
+Because DSRIP are not classified as payments for Medicaid services, they do not affect other hospital payments.
 Thus, even if a hospital is receiving the maximum amount of funding allowable under DSH and UPL rules, it can still receive additional DSRIP funding.

-CMS has indicated that it views DSRIP funding as a one-time investment, and does not plan to renew DSRIP demonstrations.
+CMS has indicated that it views DSRIP funding as a one-time investment and denied DSRIP demonstration renewals.
+For example, New York requested to renew its DSRIP program in 2020, but CMS declined and argued that New York's DSRIP program was a one-time investment (CMS 2020).
 Instead, the agency is encouraging states to develop plans to sustain DSRIP by incorporating value-based purchasing strategies into managed care contracts.